 Today West Roxbury seems to be in transition.
 Centre Street reflects the transfomation of the neighborhood, as the main drag has a far more diverse feel than it did two or three decades ago.
 While Deno's Subs, Anna's Coffee, Parkway Printing and other longtime establishments remain, the street has been dotted in the past ten years with new cuisines and establishments once hard-to-find in old Westie.
 In this photo, Thai Spice and Amigos Mexican Food display the new cosmopolitan feel.

-Gentrification has also occured on some level in West Roxbury as well, although that process has taken place in fits and starts.
+Gentrification has also occurred on some level in West Roxbury as well, although that process has taken place in fits and starts.
 Starbucks has arrived and three Centre Street used bookstores lend the neighborhood an increasingly hipster feel.
-A sparkling new Roche Bros. is decidely 21st Century while a bright new CVS has taken the ground formerly occupied by the old version of Roche Bros.
+A sparkling new Roche Bros. is decidedly 21st Century while a bright new CVS has taken the ground formerly occupied by the old version of Roche Bros.
 (Were supermarkets really ever that small?)
 But many Joe six pack establishments remain such as Family Dollar, as well as two prominent long-time liquor stores: Macy's and Blanchard's.
 Ads for low-priced cigarettes seem to be everywhere, along with the discount stores that perhaps lend the street the undesirable --- and increasingly unfair nickname --- the Golden Ghetto.